L21s/Keycloak-Docker-ARM/README.md

 The first three lines build the image.
 As you can see, I used the custom image I build earlier for M1 Macs.
 Once the official verison is out or if you are using an Intel Mac, you can use the official image.
 The second line loads my custom SPI in that image and the third one is the acutal building step.

 The rest of the file uses this image and applies configurations onto that.
-Not that you have to copy here any folder you modified, for example providers, because of my custom SPI.
+Note that you have to copy here any folder you modified, for example providers, because of my custom SPI.
 You especially have to copy the „/opt/keycloak/lib/quarkus/„ folder.

 From there on you just configure the image according to your needs.
 For compability reasons it could be useful to change „KC_HTTP_RELATIVE_PATH" to „/auth“ because in 17.0.0 this got removed.